Peng-Rao/Image_processing_notes/notes/chapters/chapter5.typ

 #pagebreak()

-== Greedy Algorithms for Sparse Coding
-Given the computational intractability of exact $ell_0$ minimization, we turn to greedy approximation algorithms that provide computationally feasible solutions.

-A *greedy algorithm* for sparse coding makes locally optimal choices at each iteration without reconsidering previous decisions, building up the solution incrementally by adding one dictionary atom at a time.

-#example("Coin Change Analogy")[
-  The greedy approach mirrors the coin change problem:
-  - *Goal*: Minimize the number of coins to make change
-  - *Greedy strategy*: Always use the largest denomination possible
-  - *Limitation*: Optimal only for specially designed coin systems

-  For standard currency systems (e.g., {1, 2, 5, 10, 20, 50}), greedy gives optimal solutions.
-However, for pathological systems (e.g., {1, 3, 4}), greedy fails: making change for 6 units gives greedy solution 4+1+1 (3 coins) vs. optimal 3+3 (2 coins).
-] <ex:coin_change>

-#pagebreak()

 == Matching Pursuit Algorithm
 The *Matching Pursuit (MP)* algorithm embodies the greedy principle for sparse coding:
 *Input:* Signal $bold(y)$, dictionary $bold(D)$ (normalized), stopping criterion \